-The effect of glucose on GH3S2 activity was performed at different glucose concentrations from 2-300 mM.
-The results showed that, to a concentration of 6 mM, the enzyme activity was only slightly affected and maintained about 70%, then decreased to only 6% when the glucose concentration increased to 300 mM.
+β -glucosidase is an enzyme sensitive to the presence of glucose.
+Finding an enzyme that can tolerate the presence of glucose is important when degrading cellulose in industry.
+The effect of glucose on GH3S2 activity was carried out at different glucose concentrations from 2, 4, 6, 8, 10, 15, 20, 25, 30, 50, 100, 150, 200, 250, 300 mM.
+The results showed that, at a glucose concentration of 6 mM, the enzyme activity was only slightly affected and maintained about 70% then decreased to only 6% when the glucose concentration increased to 300 mM.
+The GH3S2 enzyme is sensitive to the presence of glucose.